Exception to Discharge Section 523 of the Bankruptcy Code

 The case concerns the Chapter 7 Bankruptcy of Bob Brady (Debtor), a prominent home builder in Central Illinois.
 After earning his MBA and spending several years in banking, Bob Brady joined Brady Homes, the family business.
 Brady Homes has built over 1,500 homes in the Bloomington/Normal area, and has also built and managed apartments and condominiums.
 The Debtor also participated in several other real estate businesses, including Pinehurst Development (Pinehurst) and Brew of Illinois, LLC (Brew).
 In other words, the Debtor was a very experienced and sophisticated real estate professional, and knew all about holding and transferring title of property.

 As our Central Illinois readers might know, the Debtor is the brother of State Senator Bill Brady.
-At the time of the loan, Senator Brady was running for Governor of Illinois as the Republican Party nominee (he went on to narrowly lose the race to incumbent Governor Pat Quinn).
+At the time of the loan, Senator Brady was running for Governor of Illinois as the Republican Party nominee.
+He went on to narrowly lose the race to incumbent Governor Pat Quinn.
 Bob Brady needed the loan to pay subcontractors, who were threatening to file liens and go public with the Bradys’ ongoing financial woes.
 Naturally, this would have been embarrassing for Senator Brady’s campaign.

 In 2010, Dr. Thomas Pliura (a lawyer and a physician) and his wife loaned Brady and his brother $1,000,000 at an interest rate of 6%.
 The note was accompanied by a Security Agreement, giving the Creditors security in several properties own by Brady and identifying each property, including the address and tax identification number.
 The Security Agreement stated that the Bradys were the “sole, legal and equitable owners” of the properties.
-In the interest of Brady’s political ambitions, Dr. Pliura agreed not to record a mortgage against the properties which secured the $1,000,000 Note.
-He simply relied on the promises and written representations of the Brady Brothers, whom he had known for twenty years.

 Section 523: Two Ways to Recover